Looking to buy life insurance?

 After you pass away, your family gets in contact with the funeral plan provider.
 It works with the funeral director to organise the funeral.

-What's paid for by the funeral plan varies hugely, and providers usually offered tiered plans.
-Below we've provided a rough guide as to what you can expect the different types of plan to include.
+What's paid for by the funeral plan varies hugely.
+Below we've provided a rough guide to the different types of funeral plans.

-Direct cremation is the cheapest option most providers offer and covers the cost of cremation without a funeral ceremony
+Direct cremation or burial is the cheapest option most providers offer.
+These plans cover the cost of cremation or burial without a funeral ceremony

 These plans usually cover the cost of cremation, transport for the deceased to the crematorium and a basic coffin.